azam/ulidj/readme.md

 ULID (Universally Unique Lexicographically Sortable Identifier) generator and parser for Java.
 Refer [ulid/spec](https://github.com/ulid/spec) for a more detailed ULID specification.

+Version 2.x targets JDK 11, and peruse newer functions such as `java.time.Clock` and module declarations.

+Version 1.x targets JDK 1.7, and is functionally equals to version 2.x without the extended support for `java.time.Clock` and module declarations.

 ## Features

 * Generates ULID to `String` (Crockford's base32) or `byte[]` (128-bit binary) objects